job, batch and flow production

 Job Production

-Job production involves making one-off products to customer specifications.
-It's a highly flexible method, ideal for businesses dealing with unique or custom-made items.
+Job production involves making one-off or custom-made products to the customer's specifications.
+It's ideal for businesses dealing with unique or low-demand items.

 • Characteristics: